zahrahaji10/note-taking-app/README.md

 ## Description

-Developing a backend server for a note taking application using express to create and save and delete notes.
+Developing a backend server for a note taking application using express to create, save and delete notes.

 ## Heroku Deployed Application link